luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 Theoretically, because GPUs are more efficient at handling parallel computations and dedicated codec logic (such as VP9 or AV1 formats), this should lower the total system energy consumption.
 However, does the activation of the GPU introduce additional driver overhead, memory copy costs, or scheduling latencies?
 In a complex web environment like YouTube, whether "Hardware Acceleration" truly achieves a win-win for both performance and energy saving remains a subject of ongoing debate and empirical investigation.

+[A study from Tech With Mirza](https://mirzabilal.com/cpu-vs-gpu-for-video-transcoding-challenging-the-cost-speed-myth#heading-benchmark-details) investigated this question for various rescaling and resampling operations.
+Their conclusion was that using the GPU is more efficient in terms of total energy consumption, because the operations simply took less time when using a GPU.
+But how would this play out in a realtime workload such as video streaming on YouTube?

 ### Our Mission
 This study aims to provide empirical evidence on how browser environments truly influence the energy efficiency of video playback.
 By conducting a comparative analysis of three major browsers (Chrome, Microsoft Edge, and Firefox) we explore the following core question: